TheCOBRALab/Knotergy/README.md

 ### CMake installation

-[CMake](https://cmake.org/install/) version 3.15 or greater must be installed in a way that HFold can find it.
+[CMake](https://cmake.org/install/) version 3.15 or greater must be installed in a way that Knotergy can find it.

 To check if your system already has CMake, run this in terminal:
 ```